 - specific 1AGL, 1FGL and 3EG catalogue sources;

 Top level documentation regarding the AO3 can be found here:

 • Agile AO3 Approved Targets

 • Agile AO3 Polices and Procedures

 • Agile AO3 Team Reserved Sources

-Proposals may be prepared and submitted using a set of dedicated ASDC GOP on-line services (Proposal Preparation) .
+Proposals may be prepared and submitted using a set of dedicated SSDC GOP on-line services (Proposal Preparation) .

 Please remember that users must register in order to access the "proposal submission tool" and to prepare and update their proposals before final submission.

 The AGILE current spinning sky view